yunuserbas/Algorithms-Python/README.md

 # Algorithms-Python

-Python entry, intermediate, and advanced level QA.
+Python entry, intermediate, and advanced level Q&A.